Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | chibalook.com |

-An iconic long-established live house in Chiba.
-It has been the center of the Chiba City music scene for many years.
-It accommodates all genres from rock and punk to pop and acoustic, hosting everything from local indie bands to major artist tours.
-If you're in a band in Chiba, you should definitely see at least one show here.
-The community of bands that have performed here is strong, and if you mention you're looking for members, introductions often happen.
+A legendary live house representing Chiba.
+It has remained the central hub of Chiba City's music scene for many years.
+It accommodates all genres from rock, punk, and pop to acoustic, hosting everything from local indie bands to professional artist tours.
+If you're in a band in Chiba, you should definitely catch at least one live show here.
+The community among performing bands is strong, and introductions often happen when you mention you're looking for members.

 Chiba ANGA